Glanders (The Americans): Critical reviews

 Mike Hale of The New York Times wrote, "The season premiere of The Americans on Wednesday night began in darkness, literal and metaphoric.
 Philip lay in bed dreaming of a horrific incident from his childhood when he lost control (or did he?) and beat to death another boy who had been bullying him.
 The show doesn't waste time — guilt, terror and a spray of blood before the opening credits even rolled."
 Genevieve Koski of Vulture gave the episode a 4 star rating out of 5 and wrote, "It's safe to assume The Americans will tease out these ideas of uncertainty and disconnection even further, particularly as they apply to Philip, Paige, and the Jenningses' bioweapons mission.
 But 'Glanders' also introduces a host of other questions we can hope to have answered this season."

-Ben Travers of IndieWire gave the episode an "A–" grade and wrote, "In case, you were hoping things somehow got easier for dear ol' Phillip over the break, 'Glanders' was here to overwhelm our family patriarch even more."
+Ben Travers of IndieWire gave the episode an "A–" grade and wrote, "In case, you were hoping things somehow got easier for dear ol' Philip over the break, 'Glanders' was here to overwhelm our family patriarch even more."
 Matt Brennan of Slant Magazine wrote, "'Glanders' highlights Paige's profound isolation with two crafty compositions — even further evidence, if any were needed, that The Americans is as full of formal coups as any of its more flashy brethren."

 Alec Bojalad of Den of Geek wrote, "Regardless, everything else on The Americans just absolutely kills.
 It remains a truly fantastic, thought-provoking and at times discomfiting experience."
 Amy Amatangelo of Paste gave the episode a 9.1 out of 10 and wrote, "what's great about this series is that it continues to zig when audiences expect it to zag.
 We've been waiting for a showdown between Philip and Stan.
 But who would have thought it would come because Stan suspected Philip of having an affair with his ex-wife?"